arkottke/strata/README.md

 Equivalent linear site response with random vibration theory, site property randomization, and a graphical user interface.

+The _Strata_ GUI simplifies the process for performing site response analysis, but limits the flexibility and requires extensive coding to add features.
+To help address these shortcomings, I have written [pyStrata](https://github.com/arkottke/pystrata), which is a Python library for performing site response.
+With _pyStrata_, complicated customized workflows can be developed, or examples using Jupyter notebooks can be used to aid in understanding of the process.

 ## Binaries

 Pre-built binaries for Windows are available from the [Github releases